scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_02_Meshes.md

 <!-- #endregion -->

+### Construction of an abstract Mesh in Iris
+This is too complex to cover in detail here.
+For those interested, this is explained in the bonus notebook ["mesh_from_numbers.ipynb"](./mesh_from_numbers.ipynb).

 ## Actual LFRic meshes

 The most common usage (at least in LFRic output), is to have a mesh which defines nodes + faces,